ali1845/pythonNotes/Linked_lists_theory_&_py_impl.md

 ## 3. Some Practical Real-world Examples Of Linked List

 - Used to implement **Queues, Stacks and Graphs**.
-- Lifecycele management for an Operating System.
+- Lifecycle management for an Operating System.
 - Undo buttons for a program.
 - Previous and Next of any application, e.g. Music Player, Web Browser.